 The Panic of 1907 was driven mainly by unintended consequences of prohibitionism, mostly in the Deep South.
 Alabama, for instance, made beer and the Demon Rum hideous crimes, with most of the state bone-dry in early 1907.
 A year later, after the economic collapse, the picture was completely reversed, yet no one admitted that prohibition had caused the Crash and Panic or that repeal was the logical response.

 When the stock market began its collapse in March of 1907, the President loudly denied government action had been the cause.
-Likewise with both George Bush asset-forfeiture Crusades–especially once the government had been packed with “faith-based” organizations and activists for Bush Jr’s second term.
+Likewise both George Bush asset-forfeiture Crusades–especially once the government had been packed with “faith-based” organizations and activists for Bush Jr’s second term–ended in economic disaster.
 Sure enough, there were recessions in 1988, 1992 and 2007.
 Here is George Bush acting like the government had nothing to do with the debacle.

 Sure enough, not a word is said about the Financial Action Task Force (FATF) his Administration unleashed.
 But New Mexico, Vermont, Michigan, New Jersey, Arizona, Massachussetts, Washington, Maryland, Alaska and Oregon all legalized marijuana within seven years of George Bush’s asset-forfeiture crash.
 States had reacted to collapse in much the same way after President Hoover’s use of asset forfeiture to enforce laws that made light beer a felony.